bingyinh/nanomine-xml-human-validation/README.md

     csv                   (Python standard library)

 A brief report and a full report will be generated as csv files.
 For spectra data, please refer to https://github.com/bingyinh/nanomine-xml-viz-validation.

+# Update 072418

+The logic of sorting the columns in the output files are updated to follow the human convention while reading xml files.